 I live in the fantastic global city of Toronto, Canada.
 My roots are small town though, and I grew up in the eastern Ontario community of Napanee.
 From there I moved down the road to Kingston, where I completed my B.A. in Political Studies at Queen's University.

 My graduate school experience began at Carleton University and is in Canadian Studies, with a specialization in Women's Studies.
 I then moved from the nation's capital across the country to the University of Calgary where in between skiing the Rockies, I finished my PhD in Political Science in 2005.
-Currently, I am a full Professor at X University located in downtown Toronto.
+Currently, I am a full Professor at Toronto Metropolitan University located in downtown Toronto.

 In addition to my interests in Canadian politics and all things related to gender equality, I'm also a big music fan and enjoy watching live music or listening to my vinyl collection any chance I can get.